Talk to a Certified Specialist

 - The bureau will assign your petition to a workers’ compensation judge based on the county in which you live.

-- The workers’ compensation judge will schedule a hearing.
+- A workers’ compensation judge will schedule a hearing.

 The litigation process can be long and drawn out.
-Generally, the judge will not make his or her determination until after a series of hearings which can take up to one year.
-If the judge rules against you, you can still further appeal the decision.
-However, most cases end up reaching a settlement.
+Generally, the judge will not make his or her determination until after a series of hearings, which can take up to one year.
+You can still appeal the decision if the judge rules against you.
+However, in most cases, the settlement is reached.

 Our Pennsylvania workers’ compensation attorneys have represented thousands of clients for over three decades.
 Here are some questions our lawyers frequently answer: